About Cisco Unified Contact Center Security Wizard

 Figure 2.
 Windows Firewall Wizard Introduction Panel

-get a message in this panel if the selected utility has not been installed on
+You will get a message in this panel if the selected utility has not been installed on your system.

 Figure 3.
 Windows Firewall Configuration Options Panel